 The Michigan Nonprofit Council for Charitable Trusts offers Give Wisely, designed to help individuals act on their charitable interests to achieve the results they desire in a legal and ethical manner.
 Find out more about the Michigan Nonprofit Council for Charitable Trusts.

-Video: Watch Rob Collier discuss the relationship between nonprofit infrastructure and the office of the attorney general.
+Video: Rob Collier discusses the relationship between nonprofit infrastructure and the office of the attorney general.

 The 8th annual conference of the Michigan Association for Evaluation was held in 2003, in partnership with the Council of Michigan Foundations and the Michigan Nonprofit Association during the annual Grantmaker/Grantseeker Conference.
 While evaluation is a vital component for capturing what is learned by nonprofits as they do their work, rarely is the evaluation community engaged in professional development and sector discussion with their grantmaking and nonprofit constituents.

-Historical Document: Read notes from a Michigan Nonprofit Association board meeting when trustees discussed the 2003 Grantmakers/Grantseekers Conference.
+Historical Document: Notes from a Michigan Nonprofit Association board meeting about the 2003 Grantmakers/Grantseekers Conference.

 Michigan’s community foundations have been successful in joining together through the vehicle of their membership in the Council of Michigan Foundations to achieve statewide goals that have had a lasting effect in the individual communities they serve.
 In addition, a few major large private foundations have discovered that they can use this community foundation network as a ladder to responsibly achieve their grantmaking goals.
 Often the partnership between the community foundations and the major private funders has leveraged additional funds and creative ideas that would not have emerged if either of the partners had acted alone.